OpenIoT-Hub/openiot-server/idl/idl.md

 - `GET     /api/v1/user/:id`

 > **TODO**: add authority in v2 API.
-The plan of RBAC authority system, is a independent module.
+The plan of RBAC authority system, is an independent module.
 For each request in API-gateway, it would ask the authority module primary.
-If there is a success content of response, then gateway will send it to the actually module like user or device.
+If there is a success content of response, then gateway will send it to the actual module like user or device.

 #### Some Introduction